 Becoming a Resident Assistant

-Another way to pay for room and board, or to help cover a portion of the cost, is to become a Resident Assistant or Advisor (RA).
+Another way to pay for room and board, or to cover a portion of the cost, is to become an RA.
 An RA is usually assigned to a particular floor or wing of a dormitory to oversee dorm residents.
-Not only do you typically get a better room than others on your dorm floor, you also get free housing.
+Not only do you typically get a better room than others on your dorm floor, but you also get free housing.

-Another way to cover housing and living expenses (and tuition, quite frankly) is through awarded scholarships.
-There are many scholarships available from private companies, nonprofit organizations, universities and colleges, and professional and social organizations.
+Another way to cover housing and living expenses (and tuition, quite frankly) is through merit scholarships.
+There are scholarships available from private companies, nonprofit organizations, colleges and universities, and professional and social organizations.

-Take an afternoon to research available scholarships that you might be eligible for, paying attention to scholarship requirements.
+It might pay to take an afternoon to research scholarships that you might be eligible for, paying attention to scholarship requirements.

-As an alternative (or an addition to) a part-time job, consider a summer job or paid internship.
+As an alternative to (or addition to) a part-time job, you might want to consider a summer job or paid internship.
 During the summer, students may have more free time to work more hours and rack up cash to help cover their housing and living expenses for the following year.

-A quick way to cover housing and living expenses without going into more debt can be to sell unwanted items on buy and sell apps and websites.
+A quick way to cover housing and living expenses without going into more debt can be to sell your castoffs on buy-and-sell apps and websites.